xavysp/DexiNed/DexiNed-TF2/README.md

 To summarize: firstly you should download and unzip the BIPED dataset hosted in [Kaggle](https://www.kaggle.com/xavysp/biped).
 Secondly, augment the dataset with [this ripo](https://github.com/xavysp/MBIPED).
 Once the BIPED is augmented run.

 If you want to use just for testing with single images please choice "Classic" dataset, make a dir "data" into DexiNed-TF2, and leave the images for testing into "data" dir and run in "test" mode.
-You will find the models [Here](https://drive.google.com/file/d/19Gwa6egqzNolvX4eUoXn-SjRKzxB68AA/view?usp=sharing)
+You will find the model's weights [Here](https://drive.google.com/file/d/19Gwa6egqzNolvX4eUoXn-SjRKzxB68AA/view?usp=sharing)

  # Citation
 Please cite our paper if you find helpful,